 If an OEM experiences sharp drop in demand for a particular embedded board, it doesn’t make any business sense to continue building more, and the board will likely become obsolete.
 Everyone understands that an OEM can’t remain competitive if they have to support every product they’ve ever developed… forever.
 But if that board is still being used in the defense or medical industry, suddenly the systems engineer is faced with diminishing manufacturing sources and material shortages (DMSMS) and higher risk of exposure to counterfeits if obsolete components must now be sourced.

-As any business owner knows, you are always going to find new conferences, events, or trade shows you didn’t know about, and are really glad you discovered.
+The conference that was bigger than I even imagined.
+As any business owner knows, you are always going to find new conferences, events, or trade shows you didn’t know about, […]